ElegantEngineeringTech/laravel-media/README.md

 You can define a transformation step that runs before a file is stored by using the `transform` method on a media collection.

-This is useful if you want to **resize, optimize, or otherwise process an uploaded file** before it gets saved to disk.
+This is useful if you want to **resize, optimize, or process an uploaded file** before it gets saved to disk.

 For example, the snippet below shows how you can resize and optimize an uploaded image before storing it: